pavithra-manikandan/spendsense/README.md

 **spidey sense, but for your money.**

+SpendSense is an AI-powered financial analysis system that transforms raw transaction data into actionable insights using a hybrid pipeline (rule-based extraction + statistical analysis + LLM reasoning).

 Upload your bank statement, ask "where am I overspending?" — get specific, actionable answers with dollar amounts.
 Not a tracker.
 An analyst.

 ## What It Does